 Kimberly joined Watsi on March 12th, 2013.
-Five years ago, Kimberly became the 703rd member to automatically support a new Watsi patient every month.
-Since then, 5,253 more people have become monthly donors!
-Kimberly's most recent donation traveled 8,500 miles to support Rose, a small-scale farmer from Kenya, to fund a hernia repair.
+Six years ago, Kimberly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kimberly's most recent donation traveled 8,800 miles to support Nat, a young farmer from Cambodia, to fund fracture repair for his leg.

 Kimberly has funded healthcare for 76 patients in 11 countries.